 Inflation Rate in Denmark averaged 2.80 percent from 1981 until 2022, reaching an all time high of 13 percent in June of 1981 and a record low of -0.10 percent in January of 2015.
 This page provides - Denmark Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Denmark Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Denmark is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Denmark to stand at 2.20 in 12 months time.
-In the long-term, the Denmark Inflation Rate is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Inflation Rate in Denmark is expected to be 5.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark Inflation Rate is projected to trend around 2.00 percent in 2023 and 1.70 percent in 2024, according to our econometric models.